 This is a PDF file provided by the South Carolina Judicial Merit Selection Committee which selects judges.
 If you were to scroll down to question 31 you’ll find the following words:

 Now you might be saying this is only an arrest.
 Based on less than an arrest Monet Pincus has been known to have litigants accused of smoking weed and without a weed-related arrest or any arrest of any kind to pay over $100 for drug tests even when that litigant is already paying child support.
 This woman is persecuting those who are merely accused of something when she was arrested for the exact same substance.
-Some of those litigants mentioned that these drug tests came even after the litigants asked for evidence that they are currently or has ever used the substance.
-According to these litigants the response is either, “your lawyer should have revealed that to you” or “I’m not going over that in a 15 minute hearing.”
+Some of those litigants mentioned that these drug tests came even after the litigants asked for evidence that they are currently or have ever used the substance.
+According to these litigants, the response is either, “your lawyer should have revealed that to you” or “I’m not going over that in a 15-minute hearing.”

 A court of law should always produce the evidence presented against a person and especially if that person doesn’t have a single arrest to their name which is something Monet Pincus can say actually happened to her for that substance yet we haven’t seen her results for a 10-panel hair follicle test.

 Monet Pincus is also from Berkeley in California.
 Now, that doesn’t automatically mean she consumes cannabis but if someone were to say that about anyone from that area you wouldn’t be stricken with shock.